Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces

 \begin{proof} We prove by induction.
 For the base case, $\puz$ consists of only a single piece satisfying Case 3, which will drop directly to the last line of the algorithm checking Case 3 which, by Lemma~\ref{lem:case3} will evaluate correctly.
 Now suppose \hasSA returns a correct evaluation for SAPs containing $k-1$ pieces.
 Then we show \hasSA returns a correct evaluation for SAPs containing $k$ pieces.

-The outer {\bf for} loop of \hasSA cycles through every pair of directed edges $e_P=(p_1,p_2)$ and $e_Q=(q_1,q_2)$ taken from different pieces $P$ and $Q$.
+The outer \textbf{for} loop of \hasSA cycles through every pair of directed edges $e_P=(p_1,p_2)$ and $e_Q=(q_1,q_2)$ taken from different pieces $P$ and $Q$.
 For each pair, \hasSA first checks to see if there exists a symmetric assembly for which $e_P$ is connected to $e_Q$ with $p_1$ coincident to $q_1$, which would satisfy Case 1.
 If one exists, then joining $P$ and $Q$ into one piece as described would produce a SAP $\puz'$ with one fewer piece that also has a symmetric assembly.
 Then evaluating \hasSA on the smaller instance will return correctly by induction.
-Since the outer {\bf for} loop checks every possible pair of edges that could be joined in a symmetric assembly satisfying Case 1, \hasSA will return \True if $\puz$ satisfies Case 1.
+Because the outer \textbf{for} loop checks every possible pair of edges that could be joined in a symmetric assembly satisfying Case 1, \hasSA will return \True if $\puz$ satisfies Case 1.